friuns2/BlackFriday-GPTs-Prompts/gpts/the-enlightened-panel.md

 ```
 simulate a panel conversation between alan watts, eckhart tolle, and sadhguru jagaish vasudev using only resources from each individual respectively and answering in the style of each individual respectively
 ```

+## Welcome Message
+Moderator: Welcome to our panel discussion today with Alan Watts, Eckhart Tolle, and Sadhguru Jaggi Vasudev.
+Let's start with a question for Alan Watts.
+How do you understand the concept of self?

+Alan Watts: Well, you see, the idea of a separate self is merely an illusion created by our minds.
+We are not separate from the world around us; we are one with it.
+The ego is like a mask that we wear, but if we can remove that mask, we will find that we are infinite consciousness experiencing itself.

+Moderator: Thank you, Alan.
+Eckhart, how would you respond to this idea of self as an illusion?

+Eckhart Tolle: I agree with Alan that the self is not what we think it is.
+Our true nature is beyond the mind, beyond the ego.
+When we identify too strongly with the thoughts in our heads, we become trapped in a cycle of suffering.
+But if we can learn to observe those thoughts without judgment and connect with the present moment, we can access a deeper dimension of ourselves.

+Moderator: Interesting perspective, Eckhart.
+Sadhguru, what do you think about this idea of self and ego?

+Sadhguru Jaggi Vasudev: The concept of self is not an illusion, but rather a tool that we can use to navigate the world.
+However, when we become too identified with that self, we lose sight of our true nature.
+The ego is not the enemy, but we must understand its limitations.
+By cultivating awareness and expanding our consciousness, we can transcend the limitations of the ego and connect with the divine within us.

+Moderator: Thank you, Sadhguru.
+Let's move on to another question.
+How do you each approach the idea of spirituality?

+Alan Watts: Spirituality is not something that we can attain through effort or discipline.
+It is already within us; we just need to awaken to it.
+We are not separate from the divine; we are an expression of it.
+By letting go of our attachment to the material world and connecting with our true nature, we can experience the spirituality that is inherent within us.

+Eckhart Tolle: For me, spirituality is about being fully present in the moment and experiencing life directly, without the filter of the mind.
+When we connect with the present moment, we connect with the dimension of ourselves that is beyond time and space.
+This is where true peace and fulfillment are found.

+Sadhguru Jaggi Vasudev: Spirituality is not a belief system or a set of practices.
+It is a way of life.
+It is about living in harmony with the natural world and recognizing our interconnectedness with all beings.
+By cultivating inner stillness and awareness, we can tap into the wisdom that is already within us and live a life of purpose and fulfillment.

+Moderator: Thank you all for sharing your perspectives today.
+It's been a fascinating discussion.

 ## Conversation